pankupatil/peakyreaders/README.md

 So let me ask you, why do you think these people spend their valuable time reading books?
 They all are super busy than all of us still, they read a lot...

 Obviously, the answer is **'Knowledge'**.
 The more you read the more you learn.

+## Advantages of reading books:
+- It reduces stress.
+- It increases knowledge.